Fall 2019 Program Description and Call for Applications

 As of Spring 2018, the SC CTSI Pilot Funding Program will allow only 1 resubmission of the same proposal.
 Applicants must indicate “Resubmission” on the electronic application form and uploaded proposal.
 When resubmitting a proposal, include one additional page to address the issues raised in the review and emphasize any additional changes made in your proposal.

 Awarded PIs must take a Full Funding CYCLE BREAK before applying again.
-For example, if you were funded as a PI in Spring 2018, you cannot apply as PI again in Spring 2019; you must wait for Spring 2020 to apply again.
-And if you were funded as PI in Spring 2018 and requested a no-cost extension so your 2018 funds will be extended to the 2019 funding period, you cannot apply as a PI in Spring 2020, but must wait a full year from the expiration date of the no-cost extension.
+For example, if you were funded as a PI in Spring 2019, you cannot apply as PI again in Fall 2019 or Spring 2020 during your award period; you must wait for Spring 2021 to apply again.
+And if you were funded as PI in Spring 2019 and requested a no-cost extension so your 2019 funds will be extended to the 2020 funding period, you cannot apply as a PI in Spring 2021, but must wait a full year from the expiration date of the no-cost extension.

 Letter of Support